bruneaug/DShield-SIEM/README.md

 - Get Content of Elasticsearch CA Certificate to Apply to Advanced YAML configuration.
 Type the command because it doesn't copy well<br>
 $ <code>&nbsp;sudo cat /tmp/ca.crt | sed -r 's/\(.*\)/    \1/g'</code>

-Format must be exactly like this.
-Copy the output of the certificate in Notepad or Notepad++ and format exactly like this.<br>
-It needs 2 spaces before certificate_authorities: and the dash (**-**) and it needs 4 spaces from the pipe (**|**) all the way down to the end of -----END CERTIFICATE-----<br>
+Follow the example from the Troubleshooting fleet-server-examples guide URL above for the correct format.<br>
 _sed_ will add the 4 spaces with the previous command against the CA certificate

 - Change the Hosts to: https://es01:9200

-Save and apply settings after making the changes and adding the certificate information.
+After adding the certificate information, save and apply these settings.<br>
 Followed by Save and deploy

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/82d3b29f-5398-4f23-afea-63bf6727e087)
 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/bc97d11c-b9de-4c26-b24e-17ebed278cd2)

 Under Settings, configure the Fleet server hosts by either edit or Add Fleet Server configured as follows: